Printers / Mobile / Screenreaders

 1:100,000 Topo Quads

-1 degree x 2 degree/1:250K Scale Least detail.
-One of these sheets covers an area equal to 128 7.5-minute maps.
+1 degree x 2 degree/1:250K Scale Lowest level detail but greatest area.
+Each sheet covers an area equal to 128 7.5-minute maps.
 Some maps at this scale show land use, ecological inventories, and other information.
-Map names correspond to largest city depicted on map.
-Filed alphabetically by city/map name.
-All such maps are shelved on the back wall of Map Room.

 Discontinued Topographic Map Series

-15-minute/1:62500 scale The predecessors to the 7.5 minute and 30x60 minute maps above.
+15-minute/1:62,500 scale The predecessor series to the modern 7.5 minute and 30x60 minute series above.
 These date from 1890-1950.
 Our collection is by no means complete.

 For an index, see Riley Moffat, Map Index to Topographic Quadrangles of the United States, 1882 - 1940.
 GA 405 .M64 1986 (Map Room Reference).